Leonor2004/FSI_24-25/Logbooks/LOGBOOK7.md

 ### Task 3

-Now we want, as the attacker, to be able to see the user (that entered Alice's profile) cookies.
+Now we want, as the attacker, to be able to see the visiting user's cookies.
 So we need to find a way to send the cookies of the user to the attacker.
 To do this we will again change our JavaScript code to send the cookies to the attacker.

 This code creates an 'img' tag with the src attribute set to a URL that includes the cookies (document.cookie) as a parameter.
 The browser will attempt to load this img from the attacker’s machine (10.9.0.1), and in doing so, it will send the cookies in an HTTP GET request to http://10.9.0.1:5555.